deccer/OpenGL-Getting-Started/docs/02-debugging/03-renderdoc.md

 It comes with a useful [Getting Started](https://renderdoc.org/docs/getting_started/index.html) guide which you SHOULD read.

-Please read, takes only a few minutes but explains the basics of `RenderDoc`.
+Please read it, it takes only a few minutes but explains the basics of what `RenderDoc` is and how it's used.